Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are the symptoms of sickle cell anaemia?

-People with sickle cell anaemia may:
+People with sickle cell anaemia may also:

-- have pale skin
+- have vision problems

 What causes sickle cell anaemia?